 WFB1’s magic rules abandoned Reaper’s factor-based mechanism in favour of a more traditional system of spells with predetermined effects.

 Spells are grouped into four levels, in the same way as in later editions.
 Notably, however, wizards are able to cast spells above their Mastery levels, albeit with penalties.
 Casting magic requires the expense of energy points, though at this stage those points were still known as Constitution Points (as in Reaper).
 There is also a concept of Life Energy.
-Every time a spell is cast, the wizard also lost some Life Energy.
-While Constitution Points can be recovered, Life Energy could not.
+Every time a spell is cast, the wizard also loses some Life Energy.
+While Constitution Points can be recovered, Life Energy cannot.

 Spells require preparation time before and rest time after casting.
 This is another vestige of Reaper and would not reappear in subsequent editions.
 A further requirement that would disappear from later editions was the need for material components called Talismans:

 Spells can be miscast.
 If the wizard is casting a spell for the first time, receives a wound or is casting a spell of a Mastery higher than his or her own, a fumble test is required.
 This involves rolling 2D6 with various modifiers and consulting a table of fumble effects.

 WFB1’s spell lists for unspecialised magic (which was not yet called Battle Magic) were actually more extensive than those in later editions of the game.
 Several spells suited mainly to role-playing would disappear in WFB2, but reappear in WFRP1 as Petty Magic.
 However, nearly half of WFB1’s general spells would disappear altogether in subsequent editions.
 Warhammer wizards would never again be able to cast Turn Someone to Frog or the Vancian-sounding Skirrik’s Pentagram.
 As for the remainder, they would survive with little or no modification, other than a more systematic approach to zones and auras in later editions.